This essay is the heart of my work. It describes the insight that instantly precipitated the solution described earlier in rapture.

 Psychosis is the inability to distinguish reality from fantasy.
 We really believe that the sliver of reality of which we are aware makes up the entirety of reality.
 I knew about this pretense before.
 But only in my head.
 On Christmas, I felt it.
 I saw it in myself.
 It was so huge, so real, like looking over a cliff at a vast and intricate panorama I had walked past everyday without ever noticing.

-(Fortunately, our whole way of life is bent toward making the world in the image of the sliver.
-So within this lifeway, we can be considered functional psychotics.
+(Our lifeway makes the world in the image of the sliver.
+Within it, we are functional as psychotics.
 Everywhere else, they can see we are just plain crazy).

 Curiously, I felt elation about this.
 In realizing my own utter helplessness to do anything directly about my “cramp” (an unconscious, habitual contraction from life), I felt an enormous relief.
 The relief came from not having to try to do anything about it anymore, because it is impossible.
 It is not a moral issue.
 It is disease—an organic condition arising from psychic injury.
 I could quit all the internal tricks I thought were keeping the chaos in check.
 The pretensions.
 The disciplines.
 The slogans.
 They would never fully work.
 They could never get under the psychosis or overturn it.
 Practicing them could only buy me a temporary or partial improvement while reinforcing the underlying impairment.